awslabs/aws-virtual-application-management/docs/user-guide/sidebarIntroduction.md

 Based on the role a user holds when logged into the user interface, some or all menu items will be available.
 The goal is to present a user only with those entries that are relevant for their work and not confuse them with additional, irrelevant, entries.

-The following entries are available in the sidebar based on a user's role.
+The following entries are available in the sidebar based on a user's role:

 ![Sidebar Info](/SidebarInfo.png)